 To set up One in a telemedicine application on a mobile device, use Thinklink to connect One to a microphone or line input on your system and assign the microphone source to the input being used.
 As long as your videoconferencing system can accept an external analog sound source, such as an external microphone, you can connect One directly.

-To connect One to a computer, as well as some carts, we recommend using a USB device (see instructions attached to this article).
-We have tested and recommend the Audio Technica ATR2USB.
+To connect One to a computer, as well as some carts, we recommend using a USB audio device (see instructions attached to this article).

 Regarding video conferencing software, choose carefully!
 Many videoconferencing systems compress the audio channel, resulting in diminished sound quality.
 We've found a handful of videoconferencing software programs that work extremely well in reproducing auscultation sounds: AmWell, Zoom, VidyoConnect, VSee, Cisco and Polycom.